stephenredfield/InstructorResources/LearningAssistants.md

 The primary qualities of a successful undergraduate ULA are not just subject knowledge but also the level of engagement they provide to the students and the instructors.
 The purpose of this document is to outline some time- and resource-efficient methods of recruiting undergraduate learning assistants for your course, and to assist in guiding these students through the hiring process.

+Once you have gathered a list of potential ULAs from the above or other methods, the students must apply to the Ecampus TA job posting.
+This posting changes every Academic Year but can be easily found as the EECS Ecampus TA position from [this Workday query](https://oregonstate.wd501.myworkdayjobs.com/en-US/OSU_Careers_Site?locations=20b0877ce9ce1000a8fb618715520000&Appointment_Type=7cbee41429921000e7b9f235aafc0000){:target="\_blank"}.
+Students applicants must apply to this posting and fill in the associated survey.

+From the instructor end, you should notify the ULA Guru ([Sherry Barrett](mailto:sherry.barrett@oregonstate.edu)) your preferred list of ULAs at your earliest opportunity to help expedite the process.

 ## ULA Rules / Clarifications

 The work situation of ULAs is different from graduate TAs.
 Firstly, ULAs are strict hourly employees rather than the quasi-salaried status of GTAs.